-Man wanted for burglary in Denham Springs, deputies say
+Deputies arrest man wanted for burglary in Denham Springs

 Latest Weather Blog

-Man wanted for burglary in Denham Springs, deputies say
+Deputies arrest man wanted for burglary in Denham Springs

-LIVINGSTON — The Livingston Parish Sheriff's Office is seeking the public's help in finding Layton LeBlanc, a man wanted for a vehicle burglary that occurred in Denham Springs earlier this month.
+LIVINGSTON — The Livingston Parish Sheriff's Office arrested a man wanted for a vehicle burglary that occurred in Denham Springs earlier this month.

 Trending News